 Directional Rumble Strips for Reducing Wrong-Way-Driving Freeway Entries

 Principal Investigator(s):Albert C.J.
-Luo, Professor, N/A
+Luo, Former RSI Researcher, N/A

-- Huaguo Zhou, Associate Professor, N/A
+- Huaguo Zhou, Former RSI Researcher, N/A

 Wrong-way driving on freeways has been identified as a serious traffic safety problem.
 Drivers who make wrong-way entries onto freeways pose a serious risk to the safety of other motorists and themselves.
 This study investigated the feasibility of a novel design of directional rumble strips (DRS) to discourage wrong-way entries onto freeway exit ramps as well as identified proper implementation locations.